-Equipped with an area or suburb in mind, you can now focus your attention on learning more about what is happening in the local property market by taking advantage of industry resources.
+Equipped with an area or suburb in mind, you can now focus your attention on learning more about what is happening in the local property market.

-The best thing about research is that you don’t even need to leave your house to get started.
-Jump online and begin by accessing real estate resources like CoreLogic, Domain or Realestate.com.au to find out insights like property prices, type of properties available, demographics in the area and how long properties are on the market.
+The best thing about this type of research is that you don’t even need to leave your house to get started.
+Jump online and begin by accessing real estate resources like CoreLogic or Domain to discover insights like property prices, type of properties available, demographics in the area and how long properties take to sell.

-Be sure to sign up for email alerts and download industry apps to help you stay on top of the market, as well as reading the real estate section of newspapers and grabbing copies of property magazines.
+Be sure to sign up for email alerts and download any relevant apps to help you stay on top of the market, as well as reading the real estate section of local newspapers and grabbing copies of any local property magazines.

-“Property magazines like Sitchu Living magazine are a great way to access property information as well as premium lifestyle content,” said Nick.
+“Property magazines like the fortnightly Sitchu magazine are also a great way to access property information as well as premium lifestyle content,” said Nick.

 In addition to learning about your local property market, it is also important to stay up to date with the national market and current property and price trends.
 Real estate portals often publish regular articles and newsletters aimed at buyers which you can usually sign up to, such as Domain’s property news section.

 Talk with a local real estate expert

-The perfect way to finish off your research is to get in touch with a trusted local real estate agent.
-Real estate agents are the ultimate key to the local property market as they know the area like the back of their hand and will offer invaluable insider knowledge of your chosen suburb.
+The perfect way to round off your research is to get in touch with a trusted local real estate agent.
+Real estate agents are your key to the local property market as they know the area like the back of their hand and will be able to offer invaluable insider knowledge of your chosen suburb.

 “At the end of the day, homebuyers can only spend so much time researching the market.
 This is where an experienced and knowledgeable real estate agent can help,” said Nick.

-“Agents can give you insights into the local market, add you to their database so you are the first to hear about upcoming property listings - including any off-market listings, and let you when open for inspections are planned.”
+“Agents can give you insights into the local market, add you to their database so you are the first to hear about upcoming property listings - including any off-market listings - and let you know when open for inspections are planned.”